imagewize/jschweizer-corporate-hello-theme-child/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: flexible-header, custom-colors, custom-menu, custom-logo, editor-style, featured-images, rtl-language-support, threaded-comments, translation-ready

-The Hello Elementor Child Theme is a starter blank child theme for [Hello Elementor](https://wordpress.org/themes/hello-elementor/) theme.
+The Hello Elementor Child Theme is a child theme for [Hello Elementor](https://wordpress.org/themes/hello-elementor/), customized for Jochen Schweizer Corporate with performance optimizations.

 == Description ==

 Hello Elementor Child is a lightweight and minimalist WordPress theme that was built specifically to work seamlessly with the Elementor page builder plugin.
-The theme is free, open-source, and designed for users who want a flexible, easy-to-use, and customizable website.
+This child theme extends the parent theme with custom performance optimizations designed to improve Core Web Vitals and page load performance.

+**Key Features:**

+* Font-display: swap for all font types (Google Fonts, custom fonts, icon fonts)
+* Resource preconnect hints for Google Fonts and YouTube
+* Optimized font loading to reduce CLS (Cumulative Layout Shift)
+* Improved FCP (First Contentful Paint)
+* YouTube video background optimization
+* Automatic display=swap parameter injection for Google Fonts URLs

-The theme's main focus is on providing a solid foundation for users to build their own unique designs using the Elementor drag-and-drop site builder.
+The theme's main focus is on providing a solid foundation for users to build their own unique designs using the Elementor drag-and-drop site builder while maintaining optimal performance.
 It is optimized for speed and performance, and its simplicity and flexibility make it a great choice for both beginners and experienced website designers.

 The theme supports common WordPress features which can be extended using a child-theme.
 In addition, there are several ways to add custom styles.
 It can be done from **Elementor**, from the WordPress customizer, using a child-theme, or with an external plugin.
 To customize the theme further, visit [Elementor developers docs](https://developers.elementor.com/docs/hello-elementor-theme/).

+**Performance Improvements:**

+* Reduced font loading delay: ~200-500ms
+* Reduced video loading delay: ~500-1000ms for YouTube embeds
+* Text visible immediately using fallback fonts
+* Faster initial content rendering

 == Installation ==